 Searchlight Scotland was founded on the principles of the Christian faith and inspired by the stories of survivors in the UK.
 Many, but by no means all, of our staff and volunteers come from a Christian background.
 All staff and volunteers are expected to work in a way that reflects respect, tolerance, passion for restoration and the empowerment of service users to overcome their pain.
 We strive for high standards of professionalism, openness and integrity but the services we deliver are not evangelistic.

 Our Board of trustees and management hope that our work and the good that comes of it speaks of the love of God.
 We are very aware of the vulnerability of the victims we work with and we treat them with the highest level of cultural sensitivity.
 We serve victims that have come from all across the globe as well as the majority that come from Scotland.
 We celebrate the diverse mix of cultures within our services.
 Our Programme for women with life controlling issues is faith-based but we always make sure the client is aware and comfortable with the content of the programme before entering.

 We provide in house training for all of our staff and volunteers.
 However we can also provide anti-trafficking training to any statutory or voluntary organisations.
-Our training course for this is called ‘How to communicate with survivors’.
+Our training course for this is called ‘Spot the signs’.
 The course includes trauma informed principles and trafficking care standards which provides communication methods and practical tools when working with identifying victims of human trafficking.
 Please contact email@example.com for more information.